E-commerce - Case studies

 Product feed enrichment

-Product descriptions, image captions, and metadata enriched at scale by an LLM working from your existing catalogue, with the team reviewing rather than writing.
+Product descriptions, image captions, and metadata generated at scale from your existing catalogue.
+The team reviews instead of writing.

-Often the highest direct revenue ROI of any industry: 8x to 20x year-one is realistic for cart-recovery builds
+Highest direct revenue ROI of any sector.
+8x to 20x year-one is realistic for cart-recovery builds

 Payback window

-Inside the first two months for cart-recovery, longer for CS automation
+Inside two months for cart-recovery, longer for CS automation

 Note

-E-commerce ROI is usually directly attributable, which makes the math cleaner than in services-led industries.
+Ecommerce ROI is usually directly attributable, which makes the math cleaner than in services.

 Recent e-commerce builds